Contents

 Funded by Erasmus+, this program offers a flexible and enriching international experience.

-Students taking part in the intensive program receive Erasmus+ funding on a flat-rate basis:
+Students participating in the intensive program receive Erasmus+ funding on a flat-rate basis:

 - 79€ per day for a stay of 5 to 14 days to finance your accommodation and living expenses,